prettydiff/share-file-systems/documentation/code_style.md

 7. Keyword `this` is forbidden.
 8. Do not use keyword `else` after a `return` or `break` statement.
 9. Console statements can be used for testing and troubleshoot, but are otherwise forbidden without a qualified exception.
+10. Try/catch blocks are forbidden.
+This convention prevents execution via JIT.
+Do not intentionally provide fragile code.

 ### Types Declarations
 1. Type *any* is forbidden.